ernesto03/powerplantenergycalculator/README.md

 ```

-Write this address inside your browser
+Write the following address inside your browser
 ```
 http://localhost:8888/productionplan
 ```